s-abbas/robnptests/paper/paper.md

 # Implemented two-sample tests
 The tests for a location difference are simple ratios inspired by the test statistic of the two-sample $t$-test.
 The numerator is a robust estimator for the location difference between the two populations and the denominator is a robust measure for the dispersion within the samples.

-To obtain a distribution-free test decision, the $p$-value can be computed by using the permutation principle, the randomization principle, or a normal approximation.
+The $p$-value can be computed by using the permutation principle, the randomization principle, or a normal approximation.
 With the permutation principle, the tests hold the desired significance level exactly at the cost of large computing times even for quite small samples such as $m = n = 10$.
 The time can be reduced by using a randomization distribution and, even more, by taking advantage of the asymptotic normality of the location-difference estimators.
 The latter approach, however, is only advisable for large sample sizes $m, n > 30$.